 - 1. Clean the toilet bowl with a mild bathroom cleaner.
 Do not allow cleaners to set in the bowl for long periods of time to avoid damaging the seals.
-Do not use caustic or abrasive cleaners in the Thetford toilet since it may damage the plastic surfaces. - 2.
-Dump and rinse holding tank. - 3.
-Add odor control chemical in amount specified after cleaning and every few days during use. - 4.
+Do not use caustic or abrasive cleaners because it may damage the plastic surfaces. - 2.
+Dump and rinse holding tank. - Add odor control chemical in amount specified after cleaning and every few days during use - 4.
 Remove the water line from the base of the toilet and clean the screen. - 5.
 If the flush valve becomes stiff after extended use, it may be lubricated with a silicone spray.
-Turn the water pump off and operate flush pedal/lever to drain water from the toilet bowl.
-Spray silicone lubricant onto flush valve inside bowl and operate flush pedal/lever a few times to ensure free operation.
+Turn the water pump off and operate flush pedal to drain water from the toilet bowl.
+Spray silicone lubricant onto flush valve inside bowl and operate flush pedal a few times to ensure free operation.

-See instructions in Section 11 to prepare the toilet for storage in freezing conditions.
+See instructions in Section 10 to prepare the toilet for storage in freezing conditions.